 ► Using a bounty of sumptuous, mostly organic, locally grown, seasonal fruits and vegetables and sustainably raised fish and fowl, our kitchen team creates imaginative, eclectic menus that nourish the body, soothe the soul, and warm the heart.
 Lunches are vegetarian and dinners include fish or poultry as well as a vegetarian option.

 ► Our meals are served buffet style.
 We are not a restaurant and therefore we do not take individual orders.

 ► Complimentary tea and coffee are available in the community building from 7:00AM – 7:00PM daily.
 Coffee and tea supplies are also available in the communal kitchen in Chalet #2 and can be made by guests anytime.

 We aim to be a smoke-free campus.
 However, there are two designated smoking areas, one on each side of the campus (in front of the West Room on the west campus and in the handicapped parking area on the east side of campus).
 Please use the smoking bins provided and do not litter butts.

 ► We do not allow the use of candles inside or outside our buildings unless they are in a proper votive holder that can be purchased at the bookstore.

 ► Outdoor campfires are not allowed in fire season.
-If you want to have an outdoor fire in the rainy season, it much be arranged with the Events Manager in advance.
+If you want to have an outdoor fire in the rainy season, it must be arranged with the Events Manager in advance.
 We are governed by very strict laws due to the high fire danger and the remoteness of this area.

 ► Fireworks and firearms, under any circumstances, are not permitted.